7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 4/exercise 3.md

 "2017"
 ```

-If ***all*** the integers in a list happen to be ascii codes for printable characters, then the erlang shell prints out the list as a string.
+So `~w` takes a single integer 2017, and converts it into a list of four integers: `[50,48,49,55]`.
+If ***all*** the integers in a list happen to be ascii codes for printable characters, then the erlang shell prints out the list as a string (if the integers in the list represent characters, then that's the output you want to see; but if the integers in the list happen to be the temperature readings on successive days, than you certainly don't want to see a string!).

 Then `lib_format()` returns the result wrapped in a list: